 South Africa is a water scarce country and the reality of this shortage is becoming all too apparent as Cape Town, and other regions in the country, face severe water shortages.

-As a responsible South African company, we are doing our part to try and assist in this crisis and strongly encourage our customers to do the same.
+As a responsible South African company, we are doing our part to assist in this crisis and strongly encourage our customers to do the same.